How to Do a Prince Edward County Wine Tour Without Driving 🚗

 A bicycle tour can be one of the best ways to see The County and if you’re interested in a spin around Hillier‘s wineries, you can see and taste quite a lot without having to pedal too far.
 Greer and Closson Roads are the epicentre and Closson Road Cycles starts you off in the middle of things.
 You can do a self-guided tour moving at your own pace, or join a guided tour that will take you to three or four wineries.

-You’ll find a warm and welcoming community of cyclists at the Bloomfield Bicycle Co., a meeting place for cyclists living in and visiting The County, with group rides of varying skills offered throughout the week.
+Bloomfield Bicycle Co. is a meeting place for cyclists living in and visiting The County, with group rides of varying skills offered throughout the week.
 Their site also has a wealth of information on cycling routes and they produce the hugely popular cycling map of Prince Edward County.
 In addition to bike sales, they also offer bike rentals from Bloomfield.

 Ideal Bike in Wellington can get you outfitted with all you need for a self-guided cycling tour of The County, and can tune up any problems that might arise with your own set of wheels.
 They’re also a source for fat bikes, if serious trails or winter riding is your thing.